ansys/pydpf-core/doc/source/user_guide/tutorials/index.rst

        Learn the different ways to interact with data by using PyDPF-Core objects and methods.

-    .. grid-item-card::  Processing data basics
+    .. grid-item-card::  Post-processing data basics
        :link: ref_tutorials_processing_basics
        :link-type: ref
        :text-align: center

-       Learn the basics on how data can be manipulated with PyDPF-Core
+       Learn the basics on a post-processing procedure using PyDPf-Core based on its usual main steps.
+The goal is to transform simulation data into output data that can be used to visualize and analyze simulation results.

 :fa:`book-open-reader` Features usage
 *************************************